Elevation: 7,433 ft. (2,266 m.) Lat/Long: 48.408°N / 121.275°W

 Talkeetna has played a key role in the history of bush flying in Alaska, and it remains a hub of aviation activity.
 This small, historic village has evolved into a booming tourist town, and scenic flights of Denali, fly-out guided adventures, salmon fishing, and jet boating are some of the area’s popular activities.

-Our 160hp Piper PA18 (Supercub) is a two seat, single-engine, high wing, tailwheel airplane.
-The Piper Supercub is Alaska’s quintessential bush plane, and ours has a storied history of bush flying in the Last Frontier.
-She transports us to high alpine ridge-tops, snowy glaciers on Denali, braided river gravel bars, and tiny mountain lakes.
+Our 160hp Piper PA18s (Super Cubs) are two seat, single-engine, high wing, tailwheel airplanes.
+The Piper Super Cub is Alaska’s quintessential bush plane, and ours have storied histories of bush flying in the Last Frontier.
+They transports us to high alpine ridge-tops, snowy glaciers on Denali, braided river gravel bars, and tiny mountain lakes.

 An accomplished Alaska bush pilot, alpine and river guide, Wayne has traveled to some of Alaska’s wildest places–from Katmai to Kluane.
 He has logged many hours flying air tours in Denali National Park and the North Cascades.

 Wayne trained in architectural design and historic restoration on Nantucket Island and led numerous projects there.
 He now divides his time between Alaska and the beautiful Pacific Northwest.